lucaspin/CG_algorithms/README.md

 # CG Algorithms

-This is our "mini Graphic Framework" that we build (in openGL) for the CG discipline Sao Paulo State University (UNESP).
+This is our "mini Graphics Framework" that we build (in openGL) for the CG discipline Sao Paulo State University (UNESP).

 ![Final Animation](./screenshots/cg_algorithms.gif)
 *An Animation showing all algorithms together*